National Park Lodges – When to Splurge and When to Skip

 Lake Quinault Lodge – Olympic National Park

 Once you find yourself on the west side of Olympic National Park, you’ll have limited lodging choices that don’t involve a tent.
 Fine, twist my arm to stay on this gorgeous property!
 Despite its remote location and its age – it turns 100 years old in 2026 – this property does have cable TV (not that you’d need it) and some rooms have gas fireplaces.
+Book early (9-12 months in advance) to get your choice of room.

 The Inn at Brandywine Falls – Cuyahoga Valley National Park

 This charming bed & breakfast is not a lodge, but it’s older than any other accommodation mentioned in this post.
-The area surrounding Brandywine Falls in Cuyahoga Valley had actually been a bustling village in the mid 19th century.
+The area surrounding Brandywine Falls in Cuyahoga Valley in Ohio had actually been a bustling village in the mid 19th century.
 George Wallace built a sawmill here, harnessing the power of the river.
 He transferred the property to his son, James, who built the house that is now the Inn at Brandywine Falls in 1848.
 I am a sucker for historic buildings as it is, and the literal one-minute walk from the inn to the falls cinched it for me.

 When to Skip